franktranvantu/spring-annotations/README.md

-# @Configuration
+# @ComponentScan

-This annotation is used on classes which define beans. @Configuration is an analog for XML configuration file – it is configuration using Java class.
-Java class annotated with @Configuration is a configuration by itself and will have methods to instantiate and configure the dependencies.
+This annotation is used with @Configuration annotation to allow Spring to know the packages to scan for annotated components. @ComponentScan is also used to specify base packages using basePackageClasses or basePackage attributes to scan.
+If specific packages are not defined, scanning will occur from the package of the class that declares this annotation.